Teis-Michael/PatternAnalysis-2025/recognition/Unet_4801908/README.md

 the mask is resize to 64x64 using a nearest interpolation method the image pile is a 256x256 grayscale the was normalise to a mean of 0 and standard deviation of 1 'display mask after processing'

+only data from the train dataset was used as inputs for the unet
 ### Output
 outputs a 512x512 TODO double check>> with 4 channel. this is compared with a dice loss function to determine loss.
 'display output'